-Many organizations are stepping in to assist those who have been directly impacted by the pandemic.
+Many organizations are stepping in to assist those who the pandemic has directly impacted.
 For example, the ADAA – Anxiety and Depression Association of America – has tips and tools for managing your mental health during the Coronavirus crisis on their website.

 It’s also a great idea to contact your company’s Human Resources department.
 Employees may qualify to receive mental health services, including teletherapy, in addition to traditional insurance.

-During our state of crisis, it is imperative for us to take every step within our power to stay mentally healthy and strong.
+We must take every step within our power to stay mentally healthy and strong during our state of crisis.
 Our mental health is in our control.
 How are you managing your mental health under quarantine?